fivetran/fivetran_sdk/development-guide.md

 ## General Tips, Conventions, Guidelines

+### Connector

 - Don't push anything other than source data to the destination.
 State will be saved to production DB.
 - Don't forget to handle new schemas/tables/columns per the information and user choices in `UpdateRequest#selection`

+### Destination

+- Batch files are compressed using [ZSTD](https://en.wikipedia.org/wiki/Zstd) and encrypted using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode.
+It is possible to disable encryption and compression of batch files for debugging purposes by passing `--plain-text` CLI argument to the destination tester.
+- Each file is encrypted separately.
+You can find the encryption keys in `WriteBatchRequest#keys` field.
+- First 16 bytes of each batch file holds the IV vector.
+- CsvFileParams contains `null_string` and `unmodified_string` parameters.
+These parameters are used to represent NULL values in all batch files and unmodified values in update files respectively.

 ## Security